komyg/rm-shop-v3/tutorial.md

 There is a lot going on in this file, so we are going to break it down:

-- First we begin by setting up a mock Apollo Client complete with a `fragmentMatcher`, an `InMemoryCache` and the resolver that we want to test.
+First we begin by setting up a mock Apollo Client complete with a `fragmentMatcher`, an `InMemoryCache` and the resolver that we want to test.
 Note that both the client and the cache should have the same configurations as the real client, but with the `addTypename` property as false.

-- Then we `InMemoryCache` with a mock state by passing the `mockData` variable to the `cache.writeData` function.
+Then we initialize the `InMemoryCache` with a mock state by passing the `mockData` variable to the `cache.writeData` function.
 It is important to mention that all fields that are part of any query, fragment or mutation that is ran on this test, must be present on the mock data, otherwise the Apollo will throw an error.
 For example, if we omit the character's `name` parameter in the `mockData`, then the Apollo will throw an error, because the `characterData` fragment that is used inside the `increaseChosenQuantity` resolver contains this field.

-- Once the cache is initialized, we run two tests to see if the `Character` and the `ShoppingCart` are being successfully updated in the cache when the mutation is ran an the resolver is called.
+Once the cache is initialized, we run two tests to see if the `Character` and the `ShoppingCart` are being successfully updated when the mutation is ran.

-## `decreateChosenQuantity`
+## Decrease chosen quantity

-Next, let's create a test for the `decreseChosenQuantity` resolver.
+Next, let's create a test for the `decreaseChosenQuantity` resolver.
 Start by creating the file: *resolvers/decrease-chosen-quantity.resolver.test.ts* and pasting the contents below:

 ```ts
 import { InMemoryCache, IntrospectionFragmentMatcher } from 'apollo-cache-inmemory';